nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 ```

 Note that to simplify the internal logic in Flot both the x and y
-values must be numbers (even if specifying time series, see below for
+values must to numbers (even if specifying time series, see below for
 how to do this).
 This is a common problem because you might retrieve
 data from the database and serialize them directly to JSON without
 noticing the wrong type.
 If you're getting mysterious errors, double
 check that you're inputting numbers and not strings.

 If a null is specified as a point or if one of the coordinates is null
-or couldn't be converted to a number, the point is ignored when
+or couldn't to converted to a number, the point is ignored when
 drawing.
 As a special case, a null value for lines is interpreted as a
 line segment end, i.e. the points before and after the null value are
 not connected.